AToal/BIBLE/README.md

 ## ❓ Why This Project Exists

-Despite being the most widely read book in history, the BIBLE has **no fully opensource, freely accessible, and widely adopted platform**.
+Despite being the most widely read book in history, the BIBLE has no fully opensource, freely accessible, and widely adopted platform.
 This project exists to:

 ✅ **Enable True Ownership** – Users should control their BIBLE experience, from fonts & colors to translations & notes.
+✅ **Break Free from Proprietary Systems** – Closed-source BIBLE platforms limit access and customization.
 ✅ **Foster Innovation** – By building a BIBLE that's fully opensource, we can create a next-gen experience.
-✅ **Break Free from Proprietary Systems** – Closed-source BIBLE platforms limit access and customization.
 ✅ **Expand Global Access** – Many BIBLE versions are paywalled or geo-restricted.

 📢 **We believe the BIBLE should be as free & open as the air we breathe.**